9xN/9xN.github.io/_drafts/2023-07-07-Encoding-&-Encrypting-Shellcode.md

 image: /assets/img/media/shellcode-e-and-e-header.png
 ---

 This article will serve as an introduction into security through obscurity, by means of obfuscation in the context of evading antivirus (AV) and endpoint detection and response (EDR) systems.
-We will be looking at multiple different encoding methods, as well as a strong encryption algorithm known as AES-256-CBC to achieve this.
-Afterwards we will touch on how you can implement this technique in a real-world scenario, and how we can use it to evade AV/EDR systems.
+We will be looking at multiple different encoding methods, a strong encryption algorithm known as AES-256-CBC, as well as various other tricks to achieve this.
+Afterwards we will touch on how you can implement this technique in a real-world scenario, and how we can use it to evade AV/EDR systems in your own payload.

 ---